Hobbies

 You can find my programming projects on GitHub.

-My most recent hobby project was the creation of a chess engine, which I called Topas (source code here).
-Topas is an open source UCI chess engine written in Rust that uses traditional search and evaluation techniques.
+Topas (source code) is a "from scratch" chess engine I created as a hobby project.
+It is an open source UCI chess engine written in Rust that uses traditional search and evaluation techniques.
 It has a CCRL Blitz rating which you can find here.
+You can play against Topas on Lichess (running on a Raspberry Pi 5) here.

 Smartphone Astrophotography

-Jupiter
+Jupiter and Europa

-20 images stacked + post-processing (unprocessed image)
+20 images stacked + post-processing (taken with SpaceProbe 130ST)

-Saturn
+Saturn and Titan

-13 second video (400+ frames) stacked + post-processing (unprocessed frame)
+Saturn: 13 second video (400+ frames) stacked + post-processing (taken with SpaceProbe 130ST)

 Mars